 Many of us are parents ourselves.
 And when children are babies, emotions can be pretty easy to interpret and address.
 It’s usually hunger, discomfort, or loneliness.

 But as they grow into toddlers and older children, emotions grow with them.
 Helping children deal with emotions and talk about them, even from an early age, is a foundational part of the Koru Ethos.

-So for Children’s Mental Health Week, we asked our Early Educators about their best book tips for talking about emotions and empathy with children.
+So for Children’s Mental Health Week, we asked our nannies about their best book tips for talking about emotions and empathy with children.